Psamcyite/NexTalk/README.md

 ## Acknowledgments

-- Thanks to [Name of Contributor] for their valuable contributions.
+- Thanks to [Mercy Amarachi Agbayi] for their valuable contributions.

 ## Contact